huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Doing the best at this moment puts you in the best place for the next moment.](https://www.goodreads.com/quotes/62132-doing-the-best-at-this-moment-puts-you-in-the) Be obsessed with being the best in the world at whatever you do professionally.
 [Go all-in on your obsession.
 It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Never do half-reps.
 Wherever you go, go with all your heart.
 Otherwise, you'll always have to wonder what would have happened if you emptied your tank and gave it absolutely everything.
 Hold yourself responsible for a higher standard than anybody expects of you.

-[Try to be legendary in your own way.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) Few people get remembered hundreds of years after they die.
+[Follow your obsession.](https://x.com/zachpogrob) [Try to be legendary in your own way.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) Few people get remembered hundreds of years after they die.
 Live a life worth remembering.
 [You have nothing to lose.](https://www.youtube.com/watch?v=EBtX9vh9KI4) You only lose what you cling to.

 Do not limit or cage yourself.
 You are capable of much more than you could imagine.